cjerrington/cjerrington.github.io/src/posts/2016/2016-05-29-extron certifications.md

 ---
 title: Extron Certifications
-excerpt: "Getting a few certifications from Extron in the Audio Visual education realm."
+description: "Getting a few certifications from Extron in the Audio Visual education realm."
 tags:
   - other
+date: 2016-05-29
 ---

 Working with IT Help Central and [Classroom Technology Services](http://www.depts.ttu.edu/ithelpcentral/cts/), for a year now I have had some great opportunities.